- Academic Affairs

 2018 Costa Rica

-Led by Michael Vesely, JD, and Trudy Henson, MA, Maryland Carey School of Law
+Led by Michael Vesely, JD, and Trudy Henson, JD, MA, Maryland Francis King Carey School of Law

 The goal of this trip was to compare governmental and health care system responses to emerging infectious disease to discern best practices from a global perspective.
 The objectives of this project were as follows:

-- To understand how the US and Costa Rican government responded to the 2016 Zika outbreak from a clinical, pharmaceutical, health care system, and community perspective.
+- To understand how the United States and Costa Rica governments responded to the 2016 Zika outbreak from a clinical, pharmaceutical, health care system, and community perspective.